-Teaching staff – Mrs Dingle, Mrs Jackson, Mr Welch
+Teaching staff – Mrs Dingle, Mrs Smith, Mr Welch

 Staff covering PPA and leadership release time – Mrs Coull, Mr Johnson, Mrs O'Kane